How many ISAs can I have?

 We’ll keep your Lifetime ISA funds safe until then.
 Once you’ve requested the withdrawal, we’ll speak to your conveyancer handling your purchase and once everything is ready, then transfer the funds that you instruct us to directly to them.

-HL is a secure FTSE-listed company. - Automatic bonus - we’ll claim your government bonus and add it to your account automatically.
+Automatic bonus - we’ll claim your government bonus and add it to your account automatically.

-Choose from thousands of investments and our latest funds ideas.
+Wide investment choice and expert research - choose from thousands of investments and our latest funds ideas.
 You can even get expert guidance to help you decide where to invest and build your own portfolio, or ask for personal advice if you need it.

-Check your Lifetime ISA on the go, online or with the HL app. -
+Easy and simple to manage - check your Lifetime ISA on the go, online or with the HL app.

-No charge to buy or sell funds, or to stop and start payments.
+Free to set up, and a maximum annual fee of 0.25% - no charge to buy or sell funds, or to stop and start payments.
 Funds also have their own annual charge and dealing fees for shares are capped.
 View full charges.

 If you’ve decided to save into a Lifetime ISA to help get your first step on the housing ladder, and you’re happy with the terms and conditions and key features of this product, all you need to do is fill out this form.